What to consider before you travel abroad to give your child the ultimate language experience.

 If you have family members that live abroad

 There is no doubt that it is easier for immigrant families to travel abroad when they have families in their native countries.
 If you have families that live abroad, visiting friends or family members should become part of your yearly routine.
 Visiting your country should start as early as possible.

 Frequent visits will help you build relationships and make connections.
 This will also show your child that learning a language facilitates relationships in different places.
 The more your child is exposed to that country, the more they will use and hear the language.

 I am one of the fortunate moms that have family members abroad.
 As an immigrant in the USA, I have had the opportunity of traveling with my kids to my home country.
 Traveling my kids to visit family members has given them the ultimate cultural experience and connection.
 Additionally, our trips give them the chance to use the Spanish language because no one else there speaks another language.

 One intentional thing I try to do is to switch to Spanish only when we are abroad.
-This shows them that they have to also switch to use the language and communicate with others.
+This shows them that they have to also switch to using the language and communicating with others.
 I also plan gatherings where I am not always with them so that they are forced to communicate with others around them.

 Traveling abroad to other countries (no family members)

 If you do not know anyone you can visit abroad, then you’ll want to decide when to begin traveling abroad to expose your child to the language.
 Traveling may begin as soon as you can afford it or one to two years after your child has been learning the language.
 When you decide to begin these travels, don’t forget that you might need a bilingual dictionary if you are not fluent in the target language.
 A paper dictionary will give you access to translate when you have no internet connection.